 If you want to relax whilst the kids burn off some energy, grab a coffee from one of the cafés in the Settlement and head over to one of the playgrounds.
 There are playgrounds at Thomson Bay, next to The Bakery in The Settlement, South Thomson Bay and at Geordie Bay.
-Or take the kids to the Family Fun Park where they can enjoy a round of mini golf, play giant chess, jump on the trampolines, or play some classic arcade games!
+Or take the kids to the Family Fun Park where they can enjoy a round of mini golf, giant chess, or play some classic arcade games and retro pinball machines!

 If you want some indoor fun, head to the Picture Hall to watch a movie!
 There’s also a candy bar serving fresh popcorn, homemade choc bombs and drinks.

 During the summer months, Aquaplay Rottnest, is an absolute haven for thrill-seeking kids.
 You can hire sea-bikes, pedal-boards and stand-up paddle boards here so everyone can have some fun in the water.

 Every school holidays the Island offers a range of activities and tours that get kids out exploring and learning about Rottnest’s natural environment and interesting history.
 The Rottnest Voluntary Guides activity programs are published online before the start of a new school break, so check out what’s on offer before planning your trip or sign up to our newsletter to stay up to date!